Sarah McLachlan: Additional projects and guest appearances

 In 1997, McLachlan co-wrote and provided guest vocals on the Delerium song "Silence" for their album Karma.
 The song achieved significant US top 40 airplay when released as a single in late 2000, and also featured on the soundtrack for the movie Brokedown Palace.
 It has been hailed as one of the greatest trance songs of all time, over a decade after its initial release.
 The Tiësto remix of the song was voted by Mixmag readers as the 12th greatest dance record of all time.

 In 2001, McLachlan provided background vocals, guitar, and piano on the closing track "Love Is" from Stevie Nicks' eighth solo album, Trouble in Shangri-La, in addition to drawing the dragon used for the "S" in Stevie's name on the album cover.
 In May 2002, her duet with Bryan Adams, "Don't Let Go", was released on the Spirit: Stallion of the Cimarron soundtrack.
-She sang harmonies and played the piano on the song while Sood did the drum work.
+She sang harmonies and played the piano on the song while Ash Sood did the drum work.

 In 2003, she appeared as a celebrity NPC in The Sims Superstar.

 In November 2006, McLachlan contributed "Ordinary Miracle" to the soundtrack of Charlotte's Web.
 There were rumors of a potential Oscar nomination for the song, but it was not nominated.
 She performed the song on The Oprah Winfrey Show; during the Macy's Thanksgiving Day Parade; and at the opening ceremony of the 2010 Winter Olympics.

 McLachlan participated in Dave Stewart's 2007 single "Go Green", alongside Nadirah X, Imogen Heap, Natalie Imbruglia, and others.
 The song was released in April of that year in honour of Earth Day.